-Subject to Clause 12.2 and 12.4, but despite any other provision of these terms and conditions, ESA’s total aggregate liability for any and all Damages suffered or incurred by the Customer under or in any way connected with these terms and conditions or the provision of the Services is limited to an amount equal to the Fees paid by the Customer to ESA under these terms and conditions.
+Subject to Clause 12.2 and 12.4, but despite any other provision of these terms and conditions, ESA’s total aggregate liability for any and all Damages suffered or incurred by the Customer or LEC under or in any way connected with these terms and conditions or the provision of the Services is limited to an amount equal to the Fees paid by the Customer to ESA under these terms and conditions.

 12.4 Application of exclusions and limitations

 The exclusions and limitations of liability in Clause 12.2 and 12.3 apply whether the relevant Claim is made under statute, in tort (for negligence or otherwise), under an indemnity, in equity or otherwise; and

 a. do not exclude or limit the application of any provision of any statute (including the Competition and Consumer Act 2010 (Cth)) where to do so would:

 c. cause any part of this clause to be void.

 The Customer indemnifies ESA and its Personnel (those indemnified), and will hold those indemnified harmless, against all Damages suffered or incurred by any or all of those indemnified arising, directly or indirectly, out of or in connection with: